Longoria’s late home run lifts Giants past Cardinals

 Cardinals: 2B Kolten Wong was held out with left calf tightness.
 He’s expected to be back in the lineup after the All-Star break.

 Giants: Madison Bumgarner was still sore a day after getting hit near his left elbow by a 98 mph line drive but thankful the situation wasn’t worse.
 Barring a setback, the plan is to have Bumgarner throw a bullpen Thursday then start Saturday in Milwaukee. .
-Catcher Buster Posey and SS Brandon Crawford were rested. .
+Stephen Vogt had X-rays taken on his left knee after the veteran catcher was hit by a foul ball. … Catcher Buster Posey and SS Brandon Crawford were rested. .
 RHP Tyler Beede will throw a bullpen with Double-A Richmond and could start for the Giants next Sunday.

 UP NEXT